JSWallacsGroup193/SaaS-pre-ui/docs/ADMIN_DASHBOARD_PLAN.md

 #### Customization Capabilities

 **1. Default Roles**
-- All 14 roles are pre-configured with the permissions listed above
+- All 15 roles are pre-configured with the permissions listed above
 - These defaults serve as a starting point and best-practice templates
 - Organizations can use them as-is or customize to fit their workflows
+- **Special Note**: Owner/CEO role has additional protection and cannot be edited by Admins unless Super Admin grants permission

 **2. Role Customization**
 - Users with appropriate access (Super Admin/Admin) can **add or remove permissions** from any role at any time